sofialuisa/GENERATIVE-MUSIC/Final/NotATheremin_Code/README.md

-# invisible_theremin
+# This is not a Theremin

-Interactive and experimental project
+Interactive and experimental music project